Maria Mead MBACP - Individuals & Couples Counselling

 Would it help to get a new perspective and understanding on what’s troubling you in confidence with someone who’s impartial, neutral and has no pre-conceived ideas about you and who isn’t here to judge you?

 I understand that seeking therapy can be daunting.
-It took a leap of faith for me to put my trust in counselling when a crisis in my own life came about.
-I'm very grateful that I took the plunge as counselling helped me to turn my life around in a way I would never have imagined.
-Having witnessed personally how it made a difference in my own life is what motivated me to develop myself further and train so that I could empower others to do the same.
+It took a leap of faith for me to put my trust in counselling when a crisis in my own life brought me into therapy.
+I'm very grateful that I took the plunge as counselling helped me to turn my life around in a way I could never have imagined.
+Having witnessed on a personal level how counselling made a difference in my own life is what motivated me to develop myself further in order to empower others to do the same.

-I started voluntary counselling at a busy London-based bereavement service in 2006 where I worked for 6 years before working in private practice, I came to realise that loss comes in many different forms, including disability, relationship breakdown, confidence, deteriorating health, miscarriage, loss of identity, empty nest syndrome, etc. Coping with any kind of loss is a very personal experience.
+Through working as a voluntary counsellor at a busy London-based bereavement service, where I worked for 6 years before starting in private practice, I came to realise that loss comes in many forms, including relationship breakdown, divorce, disability, loss of confidence, deteriorating health, miscarriage, identity, infertility, etc. Coping with any kind of loss is a very personal and individual experience.
 You may feel as though you are struggling alone but you don't have to cope with what you are going through alone.

-I have worked effectively with people in emotional distress and conflict on a wide range of issues including loss, anxiety, depression, stress, abuse, addictive behaviour, work-place bullying, OCD, sexuality.
-I also work with people who are seeking to develop their identity, confidence, assertiveness and self-esteem and with younger people who are experiencing exam anxiety/stress, bullying, cultural or family concerns.
+I have worked effectively with people in emotional distress and conflict on a wide range of issues including loss, anxiety, relationships, depression, stress, abuse, addictive behaviour, work-place bullying, OCD, sexuality.
+I also work with people who are wanting to develop their identity, confidence, assertiveness and self-esteem and with younger people who are experiencing exam anxiety/stress, bullying, cultural or family concerns.